alibaba/terraform-provider/website/docs/d/oss_buckets.html.markdown

     * `target_bucket` - Bucket for storing access logs.
     * `target_prefix` - Prefix of the saved access log file paths.
   * `referer_config` - A list of one element containing referer configuration.
 It contains the following attributes:
-    * `allow_empty` - Indicate whether the access request referer field can be empty.
+    * `allow_empty` - Indicates whether the access request referer field can be empty.
     * `referers` - Referer access whitelist.
   * `lifecycle_rule` - A list CORS of lifecycle configurations.
 When Lifecycle is enabled, OSS automatically deletes the objects or transitions the objects (to another storage class) corresponding the lifecycle rules on a regular basis.
 Each element contains the following attributes:
     * `id` - Unique ID of the rule.
     * `prefix` - Prefix applicable to a rule.
 Only those objects with a matching prefix can be affected by the rule.
-    * `enabled` - Indicate whether the rule is enabled or not.
+    * `enabled` - Indicates whether the rule is enabled or not.
-    * `expiration` - A list of one element containing expiration attributes of an object.
+    * `expiration` - A list from one element containing expiration attributes of an object.
 It contains the following attributes:
-      * `date` - Date after which the rule to take effect.
-The format is like 2017-03-09.
+      * `date` - Date after which the rule will take effect.
+The format is YYYY-MM-DD.
-      * `days` - Indicate the number of days after the last object update until the rules take effect.
+      * `days` - Indicates the number of days after the last object update until the rules take effect.